 coeur de lion does not accept unsolicited submissions.
 From time to time we will call for submissions for specific projects that are in development.
 See below for projects that are open for submissions.

-Currently closed for submissions, reopening 1-31 October inclusive!
+Now open for submissions from 1-31 October inclusive!

 In 2009, coeur de lion publishing released X6 — a novellanthology, featuring novellas by Margo Lanagan, Terry Dowling, Cat Sparks, Trent Jamieson, Paul Haines and Louise Katz.

 X6 took us on a journey of the imagination beyond the borders of the real.
 That’s where Dimension6 e-magazine lives.

 Dimension6 describes the multiverse of all possible people, places and events.
 Everything that can and will happen takes place in Dimension6.

 Launched in 2014, Dimension6 features the best new stories from established authors and fresh voices from Australia and overseas.

 In what may be a first for professionally published Australian speculative fiction, our readers can experience the bold vision of Dimension6 and its authors completely free of charge.

 Dimension6 is available to download instantly on publication from www.coeurdelion.com.au and multiple internet sites across the multiverse.

 Sign up to the Dimension6 mailing list and receive email notification of each new issue.